JustinSDK/dotSCAD/docs/lib-shape_square.md

 # shape_square

-Returns shape points and triangle indexes of a rounded square or rectangle.
+Returns shape points of a rounded square or rectangle.
 They can be used with xxx_extrude modules of dotSCAD.
 The shape points can be also used with the built-in polygon module.

 ## Parameters